derzaarsad/behavioral_cloning/writeup_template.md

 #### 1. Solution Design Approach

-On the previous project for this Self-Driving Car Nanodegree which was the Traffic Sign Classifier, I spent most of the time experimenting with the network architecture, not only because it was required, but also because on that project I could only get more training data easily through data augmentation.
+On the previous project for this Self-Driving Car Nanodegree which was the Traffic Sign Classifier, I spent most of the time experimenting with the network architecture, not only because it was required, but also because on that project I could only get more training data easily using data augmentation.
 This Behavioral Cloning project is different because it provides a simulator where we can acquire the data as much as we needed, therefore on this project I wanted to focus more on the training data acquisition to combat the overfitting instead of experimenting much with the network.
 First of all, I tried to use the NVIDIA network architecture introduced on the deep learning lesson as my initial network.
 However, I couldn't train the network on my laptop because of the GPU memory limitation on my NVIDIA graphic card.
 Therefore I tried to reduce the number of weights and biases of the network by